goes00/Video_Recorder_CV/README.md

 # Video_Recorder_CV
-Simple video recorder using OpenCV
+Simple video recorder using OpenCV.
+Download CV_VideoRecorder.py to use.

 # Functions
 1. You can record video with space.